ThinkDataEd/student/docs/unit1/lesson8.md

 2. In this lesson you will be learning about data visualization.

 3. Watch the *Value of Data Visualization* video at [https://www.youtube.com/watch?v=xekEXM0Vonc](https://www.youtube.com/watch?v=xekEXM0Vonc "https://www.youtube.com/watch?v=xekEXM0Vonc"), which describes the importance of graphical representations of data.
-As you watch the video, respond to the following in your IDS Journal:
+As you watch the video, respond to the following questions in your IDS Journal:

     100. <strong style="color: red;">What is data visualization?</strong>

-    100. <strong style="color: red;">List one example of how visualization can be used to increase data comprehension.</strong>
+    100. <strong style="color: red;">What is one example of how visualization can be used to increase data comprehension?</strong>

 4. The video’s last statement was: “Your message is only as good as your ability to share it.”